Compost can increase the water holding capacity in droughty soils

 How much compost must be added to soil to increase organic matter content?

 The limiting factor for compost application in Michigan is soil phosphorus levels.
 In the Generally Accepted Agricultural and Management Practices for Nutrient Utilization (Nutrient GAAMPs) it states when soil phosphorus levels exceed 300 pounds per acre, no source of phosphorus can be applied.
 That means no compost can be applied to soils that exceed 300 pounds per acre.
 When soil phosphorus levels are between 150 and 299 pounds per acre, compost is to be applied based on the phosphorus removal rate of the crop.
-When soil phosphorus levels are less than 150 pounds per acre, compost is to be applied based on the nitrogen requirements of the crop.
+When soil phosphorus levels are less than 150 pounds per acre, compost is applied based on the crop's nitrogen requirements.

-According to the U.S. Compost Council’s Field Guide to Compost Use, farmers should choose composts that have an organic matter content between 50-60 percent and a water holding capacity of 100 percent or higher.
+- According to the U.S. Compost Council’s Field Guide to Compost Use, farmers should choose composts that have an organic matter content between 50-60% and a water holding capacity of 100% or higher.

-Soil organic matter is built up over time with continuous applications of compost.
+Organic matter in soil is built up over time with continuous applications of compost.
 Some farmers in Michigan’s Thumb area have found that applying 1 to 2 tons of compost/acre/year on field crops makes a difference in the soil’s ability to grow a crop.
-It is estimated that applying a ton of compost to the acre on a soil with 1 percent organic matter can increase that soil’s organic matter content by 10 percent.
-Compost spread evenly over one acre at a depth of one inch equals about 135 cubic yards or 54 tons, assuming the compost has 60 percent organic matter and a bulk density of 800 lbs./cubic yard at 30 percent moisture.
+It is estimated that applying one ton of compost to an acre of soil with 1% organic matter can increase that soil’s organic matter content by 10%.
+Compost spread evenly over one acre at a depth of one-inch equals about 135 cubic yards or 54 tons, assuming the compost has 60% organic matter and a bulk density of 800 lbs./cubic yard at 30% moisture.